Khafuq/Mini_Project_1/README.md

 3- Visualizations of related columns

-## Research Questions:
+### Research Questions:
-vHow effective is the test preparation course (e.g. TestPrep, ParentEdu, etc.)? vWhat factors (features) affect test scores most?
+1- How effective is the test preparation course (e.g. TestPrep, ParentEdu, etc.)?

+2- What factors (features) affect test scores most?

-What would be the best way to improve student scores on each test?
+3- What would be the best way to improve student scores on each test?

-What patterns and interactions in the data can you find?
+4- What patterns and interactions in the data can you find?